microsoft/Yatesbury/README.md

 This dataset serves as a benchmark for evaluting the performance and efficiency of anomaly detectors in east-west data center network traffic.
 Detailed information about the benchmark can be found in our [NetVigil paper](https://www.microsoft.com/en-us/research/publication/netvigil-robust-and-low-cost-anomaly-detection-for-east-west-data-center-security/).

-The dataset includes 13 distinct scenarios, each designated as an attack or a normal operation.
+The dataset includes 20 distinct scenarios, each designated as an attack or a normal operation.
 For each scenario, a web-based [e-commerce application](https://github.com/GoogleCloudPlatform/microservices-demo) is utilized to generate normal traffic patterns.
 Simultaneously, attacks are carried out using one or more compromised, malicious nodes.
 Traffic traces, sourced from [NSG flow logs](https://learn.microsoft.com/en-us/azure/network-watcher/nsg-flow-logs-overview), are processed and converted into CSV files containing only the relevant properties.

 ## Dataset Description

 The dataset is available for download from Azure Blob Storage via [this link](Dataset.txt).
 For efficient data transfer, we suggest using `wget -i Dataset.txt` to download the dataset.
 The dataset is compressed in a `.tar.gz` format and each file represents a distinct scenario.

-After decompression, each folder corresponds to either a normal or an attack scenario and includes two files: `nsg.csv` and `label.csv`.
-The schema for these files is as follows:
+After decompression, each folder corresponds to either a normal or an attack scenario and includes two files: `nsg.csv` and `label.csv`, as well as a `ztn_fe_graphs` folder.
+The schema for these files and folders is as follows:

 ### nsg.csv